 - Baby has special needs

 Each woman who struggles with postpartum depression is impacted in a unique way, and responds to treatment differently.
 Fortunately, postpartum depression responds well to treatment.
 Individualized treatment plans may consistent of one or a combination of:

 - Experiential therapies

 Occasionally, certain prescription medications may be recommended to ease some of the symptoms of postpartum depression.

 Postpartum Depression Treatment in West Palm beach

 Some new parents with postpartum depression try to soldier through their symptoms and don’t seek care.
 However, you do not have to suffer in silence alone.
-If you are struggling with PPD and would like to begin the treatment process, Neuroscience Research Institute is here to help.
+If you are struggling with PPD and would like to begin the treatment process, Neuroscience Institute is here to help.
 Our compassionate and understanding multidisciplinary team is ready to work with you to help you overcome PPD.
 Contact us today to find out more about postpartum depression treatment in West Palm Beach.